A 5 minute conversation about why professional copywriters cost so much

 We’ve chatted in the past, so he knows what I do for a living.
 But this was the first time he ever came right out and (aggressively) asked me this question.

 He went on to say, “anybody can write an advertisement.
-All you have to do is write down what you’re selling… tell them where to find you, and how much it costs… and if they want it, they’ll come buy it.”
+All you have to do is write down what you’re selling… tell them where to find you… and if they want it, they’ll come buy it.”

 So how can you copywriters justify charging so much?

-Of course, the first thing I did was ask him if he writes all his own advertisements.
-He answered “yes, he and his staff write all their own ads.”
+Of course, the first thing I did was ask him if he writes all his own advertisements?
+He answered “yes, he writes his own ads.
+And sometimes, when he’s too busy, he hires a guy from one of those freelancer sites.”

 So I asked him how well his ads worked?